Actress Teresa Palmer Welcomes Her Third Baby, Poet Lake

 “We can’t wait to meet the newest member of the family we love you so much,” she wrote.

-Palmer has starred in a variety of shows throughout her career, including Lights Out and Hackshaw Ridge in 2016, Warm Bodies in 2013 and I Am Number Four in 2011.
-Most recently shes been at work on the supernatural series, A Discovery of Witches which premiered in 2018.
+Palmer has starred in a variety of shows throughout her career, including Lights Out and Hackshaw Ridge in 2016, Warm Bodies in 2013, and I Am Number Four in 2011.
+Most recently she’s been at work on the supernatural series, A Discovery of Witches, which premiered in 2018.

-The actress promotes a healthy, plant-based lifestyle and is the co-founder of the soon-to-launch company Lovewell Earth, which will sell plant-based wellness and nutrition products for families.
+The actress promotes a healthy, plant-based lifestyle and is the co-founder of the soon-to-launch company, Lovewell Earth, which will sell plant-based wellness and nutrition products for families.
 It will launch in May of 2019.